-Candidates who hold the Service Manager or Practitioner qualifications can use these certificates towards the ITIL Expert certificate.
+Candidates who hold the earlier Service Manager or Practitioner qualifications can use these certificates towards the ITIL Expert certificate.
 See the earlier certifications section for more information.

-The MALC module sits between the Intermediate and Expert certifications and is the final required certification gaining Expert status.
+The MALC module sits between the Intermediate and Expert certifications and is the final required certification towards gaining Expert status.
 It is intended to help you apply and integrate your knowledge of ITIL in real-world settings and in your own workplace.

 - Multiple choice examination questions

 - 10 questions per paper

 - 35 marks required to pass (out of 50 available) - 70%